Mike Patton: Solo work and band projects: 1984–present

 Patton is a member of the supergroup Nevermen, alongside Tunde Adebimpe of TV on the Radio and rapper Doseone (with whom Patton had previously collaborated on the Peeping Tom side project).
 In 2016, the group released an eponymous debut album on Patton's Ipecac label.

 In August 2017, Patton released an album with the band Dead Cross, a supergroup that includes Slayer and Fantômas drummer Dave Lombardo and Retox members Michael Crain and Justin Pearson.

 On December 27, 2017, Patton performed his collaborative EP, Irony Is a Dead Scene, as well as a cover of Faith No More's "Malpractice," with the Dillinger Escape Plan live at the band's first of three final shows at Terminal 5 in New York City.

 In May 2018, Patton performed two concerts entitled Forgotten Songs in Modena, Italy, with the American pianist Uri Caine.
 The setlists of the concerts varied and included songs from Olivier Messiaen, Elton John, Slayer, Violeta Parra, George Gurdjieff, and many others.
 They also performed a new song called "Chansons D'amour" from an album Patton would later release with French musician Jean-Claude Vannier, Corpse Flower of September 2019.
 The shows were recorded, but it is not certain if the material will get a release.

+Mike Patton performing with The Avett Brothers at the GRAMMY Museum on November 11, 2025.

 On January 25, 2020, Patton joined Laurie Anderson and Rubin Kodheli at the SFJAZZ Center for a performance based on the 16th century military manual Quanjing Jieyao Pian by Qi Jiguang.

 In September 2021, Faith No More was scheduled to play shows.
 However, the dates were cancelled due to Patton citing mental health reasons.

+On September 16, 2025, after teasers on the respective artist's social media, Mike Patton and The Avett Brothers announced their collaborative project AVTT/PTTN, which would release on November 14th, 2025 via Thirty Tigers in association with Ramseur Records and Ipepac Recordings.
+Subsequently they announced tour dates for 2026 and appeared on The Tonight Show Starring Jimmy Fallon and CBS Mornings to promote the collaboration.